RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 ### Enforcing MFA for all User Accounts

 Account owner users can enforce MFA for all users in their account.
 After MFA is enforced for the account, all users are required to configure MFA the next time they log in to the Redis Cloud Admin Console, if MFA is not already enabled for the user account.

 When MFA is enforced, users cannot disable MFA for their account.
-When MFA is not enforced, users can enable MFA for their but they are not required to enable MFA.
+When MFA is not enforced, users can enable MFA for their account but they are not required to enable MFA.

 {{% tip %}}
 We recommend that you send an email to all the Redis Cloud Admin Console users to notify them of this change before you enforce MFA.